EU-MERCOSUR TRADE AGREEMENT

 Boosted competitiveness through enhanced market access for goods and services

-The agreement will open new and meaningful trade and investment opportunities, removing tariffs on over 91% of EU goods.
-With the progressive elimination of Mercosur tariff peaks of 35% for many sectors, European businesses will save over €4 billion annually.
-This will expand their access to Mercosur markets, which represent a combined GDP of €2.2 trillion.
+The agreement will open new and meaningful trade and investment opportunities, removing tariffs on over 91% of EU goods, including the progressive elimination of Mercosur tariff peaks of 35% for many sectors.
+As a result, European businesses will save over €4 billion annually and this will expand their access to Mercosur markets, which represent a combined GDP of €2.2 trillion.
 It will also open more opportunities to access services and public procurement markets.

 Predictable access to critical raw materials.

-This will strengthen the EU’s position in global supply chains and boost its resilience to future disruptions.
-Businesses will benefit from stable, predictable access to critical raw materials indispensable for the green and digital transitions, and of which Mercosur countries are major producers.
+The EU must strengthen its position in global supply chains and boost its resilience to future disruptions.
+Businesses will benefit from stable, predictable access to the critical raw materials that are indispensable for the green and digital transitions, of which Mercosur countries are major producers.

 Lower costs through regulatory and standards alignment